springrain/zorm/README.md

 		ConnMaxLifetimeSecond: 600,
 		//PrintSQL: Print SQL.
 Func Print SQL will be used to record SQL
 		PrintSQL: true,
+		//DefaultTxOptions The default configuration of the transaction isolation level, the default is nil
+		//DefaultTxOptions: nil,
+		//DefaultTxOptions: &sql.TxOptions{Isolation: sql.LevelDefault},
 	}

 	// Create dbDao according to dbDaoConfig, a database is executed only once,